soulshake/demo-cruncher/README.md

 make apply
 ```

-Each Terraform workspace corresponds to a dedicated SQS queue and IAM roles with permissions scoped to these resources.
+Each Terraform workspace corresponds to a dedicated SQS queue and an IAM role with minimally scoped permissions.
+The `queue-watcher` deployment will run with a service account that assumes this IAM role via the cluster's OIDC provider, allowing it to retrieve messages from the SQS queue.

 ## Setup